 The 27 semester hours of core courses required of all Master of Business Administration degree candidates are ACC 603, Managerial Accounting; ECO 605, Managerial Economics; ECO 610 Macroeconomic Theory and Policy; FIN 606, Financial Management; MGT 608, Organization Theory; MGT 610, Management Information Systems; MGT 612, Quantitative Methods; MGT 615, Seminar in Business Policy; and MKT 609, Marketing Management.
 These courses must be included in the student's program in the sequence required by his graduate program advisor.
-The basic core courses ACC 603, MGT 608, MGT 612 and ECO 605 or 610 are prerequisites for the rest of the courses in the program and must be taken before the more advanced courses
+It is strongly recommended that students complete ACC 603, MGT 608, MGT 612, and ECO 605, or ECO 610 before taking other M.B.A. courses.